-8th February, 2019 by East Somerset Railway in The Railway
+8th February, 2019 by Simon Bending in The Railway

 The first phase of our project to improve Cranmore Station for our visitors has been successfully completed.
 The first part of rebuilding the down platform front wall is finished, together with the waiting room which will become the “David Shepherd Discovery Centre,” housing many new displays illustrating our railway heritage and opening to the public at the start of the new season.
 The interest shown by the public in the project confirms how valuable it will be to the future of the ESR.
 The photo shows Stephen Boyce from the Heritage Lottery Fund at the opening in December - with many of our staff and volunteers.